 But many still hold that even when comparing two like systems, in terms of processor, storage, design, etc., you'll still encounter an experience in which the Mac seems to last longer than the Windows laptop.

 So what's going on here?
 Is that actually true?
 And if so, why?
-We turned to devout PC user, Marcy Bonebright, for her perspective on this issue.
+We turned to devout PC user, Michael Bonebright, for his perspective on this issue.

 Windows and Mac are Totally Different Systems